 This reputation still holds strong.
 In 2015, Marion, Indiana ranked #2 of “8 Best Cities for Holiday Lights and Decorations,” by Livability — Journal Communications, Inc, solely citing the city’s annual Walkway of Lights display. https://livability.com/topics/things-to-do/8‑best-cities-for-holiday-lights-and-decorations

 If you’ve never had the breathtaking experience of our world renowned holiday light display, the Christmas City Walkway of Lights, you now have something to add to your bucket list.
 The annual Walkway of Lights boasts displays totaling over two and a half million lights which brighten the night sky along a two-mile stretch along the Mississinewa River, beginning at Highland Avenue and River Drive, and culminating into a winter wonderland inside Matter Park and Gardens area.
-The Walkway of Lights Parade which historically takes place the Saturday before Thanksgiving, officially opens the Walkway of Lights for the season with big fanfare.
+The Walkway of Lights Parade takes place in conjunction during the season to promote the Walkway of Lights with big fanfare.

 Once inside Matter Park, you’ll enjoy a vast variety of wonderful and plentiful light displays from the comfort of your own vehicle.
 You may also walk along the Mississinewa Riverwalk from the same starting point into the Gardens area if you choose while staying a safe distance away from the vehicles going through the display.